camille-readbean/tp/docs/UserGuide.md

 #### Finding a client by name

-Now we find clients by a name.
+Now, we will find clients by their name.

 ```
 find-name theo